K-groups of reciprocity functors: K-groups of reciprocity functors

 It remains to check the cartesian square formula.
 Let $g:Y\ra X$ be a morphism in $\RegCon$ and $f:X'\ra X$ be a finite flat morphism in $\RegCon$ and take $a\in \sM(X')$ and $b\in \sN(X')$.
 Using the above notation and (\ref{prop-MFtensor1}) we obtain

 as desired. \end{proof}

 \begin{remark} Let $M$ and $N$ be two Mackey functors (see Definition \ref{defn-PST-MF}).
 Recall that the tensor product as Mackey functor of $M$ and $N$ is defined as follows (see e.g. \cite{Kahn}).
-Let $x$ be a $S$-point
+Let $x$ be an $S$-point

 where the sum is taken over all finite morphisms of $S$-points and $\eusm R(x)$ is the submodule of the direct sum generated by the elements of the shape

 where $a\in M(\xi)$, $a'\in M(\xi')$, $b\in N(\xi)$, $b'\in M(\xi')$ and $\delta: \xi'\to \xi$ is a morphism between finite $x$-points.
 It follows from the definition that the underlying Mackey functor of the tensor product in $\PT$ is simply the tensor product of the underlying Mackey functors as defined above. \end{remark}